kvb2univpitt/i2b2-demo/i2b2-data-demo/postgresql/README.md

 --network i2b2-demo-net ^
 -e POSTGRESQL_ADMIN_PASSWORD=demouser ^
 -p 5432:5432 ^
-local/i2b2-data-demo
+local/i2b2-data-demo-postgresql
 ```

-To verify that PostgreSQL is running in a container, execute the following command:
+To verify that the container is running, execute the following command to list the Docker containers:

 ```
-docker ps -a
+docker ps
 ```

-You should see the output similar to this:
+The output should be similar to the following:

 ```
 CONTAINER ID   IMAGE                             COMMAND                  CREATED         STATUS         PORTS                                       NAMES
-3dbd4be00a26   local/i2b2-data-demo   "container-entrypoin…"   41 seconds ago   Up 40 seconds   0.0.0.0:5432->5432/tcp   i2b2-data-demo
+63f266b49b44   local/i2b2-data-demo-postgresql   "container-entrypoin…"   6 seconds ago   Up 5 seconds   0.0.0.0:5432->5432/tcp, :::5432->5432/tcp   i2b2-data-demo
 ```

-### Create Database i2b2 and Database Users
+### Create i2b2 Database and Users

 Open up a terminal in the directory **i2b2-demo/i2b2-data-demo/postgresql**.
-Execute the following command to run PostgreSQL to execute the SQL script that creates a database called **i2b2** along with the database users:
+Execute the following command to run PostgreSQL to execute the SQL script that creates i2b2 database and i2b2 database users:

 ```
 psql postgresql://postgres:demouser@localhost:5432/postgres -f ./resources/create_database.sql
 ```

-You should see the following output:
+The output should be similar to the following:

 ```
 CREATE DATABASE